brettinternet/brettinternet.github.io/content/goodbye-home/_index.md

 ## What changed

-First, I configured subagents to inherit the parent context.
+First, I configured subagents to inherit the global instructions.
 I narrowed their roles and tool access.
 My Pi configuration now has policies to [block](https://github.com/Dicklesworthstone/destructive_command_guard) `rm`, variable-derived deletion, protected paths, malformed Bash, and some attempts to escape the project root.
 A second fail-closed check provides defense in depth